Air Compressor Oil Basics: What You Need to Know

 Be careful not to overfill the air compressor oil.
 Adding excess oil may result in oil coming out of the compressor lines or the air compressor “spitting” oil.
 Excess oil in the compressed air supply may overload air oil separators and inline filters and result in damage to pneumatic tools and equipment.
 If you have overfilled your air compressor oil sump, drain a bit until it comes down to the proper level.

-If you are noticing oil levels going down significantly in between oil changes, you may have a leak, failed air-oil separator, and/or a clogged scavenger recovery line.
-Check for oil pooling around the base of the compressor, visually inspect the scavenger line and air oil separator for defects.
+If you are noticing oil levels going down significantly in between oil changes, you may have a leak, failed air oil separator and/or a clogged scavenger recovery line.
+Check for oil pooling around the base of the compressor, and visually inspect the scavenger line and air oil separator for defects.
 If you suspect that you have an oil leak or oil carryover, call for service right away to ensure that your compressor does not become damaged.

 • Oil that is thick or opaque